 FAQ: Dispatch model

-• Do we model planned outages in the dispatch model?
+- Do you model planned outages for BESS in the dispatch model?

 Why are merchant revenues higher than merchant & ancillary revenues in the forecast?